This blog is written for every boy and girl, man and woman, and for every human being who:

 And for those of you who have had a difficult relationship with your father, this is a blog that I wrote as a support.

-I am so grateful to have been one of the fortunate who made it through the abuse to not only survive, but am honored to now work with women (and men) in helping them heal.
+I am so grateful to have been one of the fortunate who made it through the abuse to not only survive, but to thrive.
+I am deeply honored to now work with women (and men) in helping them heal.

 Is Mother's Day a struggle for you?
 If so, you are welcome to share in the comment section below.